 You can download the interactive read-aloud resources for The Snow Show here:

 As an added bonus, I have teamed up with other bloggers to sponsor a giveaway.
-We have an amazing collection of items (valued at approximately $350) to share with one lucky winner.
-It includes the following items:
+We have an amazing collection of giveaways (valued at approximately $250) to share.